How Addiction Can Impact Retirement Security: Understanding the Unseen Threats

 Joshua A. Gallogly, CFP®, EA

-Josh Gallogly, CFP®, EA is the Managing Member and Founder of Milestones Financial, LLC in Grandview Heights, Ohio.
-He serves clients age 50+ who like maintaining full control over their money and provides long-term, professional advice on things like reducing their tax bill, investing smarter, and creating retirement income.
+Josh Gallogly, CFP®, EA is the Managing Member and Founder of Milestones Financial, LLC, a virtual financial planning firm based in Columbus, Ohio.
+He serves clients age 50+ who like maintaining full control over their money and provides hourly financial advice on things like reducing their tax bill, investing smarter, and creating retirement income.